jakesower/spectragraph/packages/core/README.md

 Polygraph is suitable for data graphs with very little logic around them.
 It is designed to be particularly good at reading well-defined data connected to other well-defined data via well-defined relationships.

 The schema has knack for finding its way to the heart of any data layer that uses it.
-The fact that it is written in JSON makes it highly portable and suitable for operation on by any number of programs.
+The fact that it is written in JSON makes it highly portable and suitable for use by any number of programs.

 ### What Polygraph Does Not Do